Evaguy/getChannelName/README.md

 that's the reason why this script only export the artist name (since i already know the song name).

 ## todo
+* fix normal youtube link issue
-* try to find a way to remove the "'" when the artist in exported in google sheet
+* find a way to remove the "'" when the artist in exported in google sheet
 * write a how-to guide (if im not lazy)